A Robust Deep Learning System for Motor Bearing Fault Detection: Leveraging Multiple Learning Strategies and a Novel

-To evaluate this dataset, we follow the official data split methods mentioned in the original paper~\cite{pu_data}: (PU-C1) training on artificial data and testing on real data as shown in Table~\ref{table:M1_PU}, and (PU-C2) training and testing on real data as mentioned in Table~\ref{table:M2_PU}.
-In the second splitting method (PU-C2), we also follow the original paper~\cite{pu_data}, then establish 10 training/testing combinations, each of which uses three types of bearings for training and the two remaining bearings for testing.
-The final result is computed as an average of the 10 results collected from the 10 combinations mentioned earlier.
+To evaluate this dataset, we follow the data split methods from the original paper \citep{pu_data}: (PU-C1) training on lab-created data and testing on real data (see Table~\ref{table:M1_PU}), addressing the challenge of limited labeled real data.
+Additionally, (PU-C2) involves training and testing on real data (see Table~\ref{table:M2_PU}), presenting a less challenging scenario.
+For PU-C2, as per the original methodology \citep{pu_data}, we conduct 10 training/testing combinations using three types of bearings for training and two for testing.
+The classification accuracy is averaged across these 10 combinations.